marcelpetrick/DevNotes/BeenThereSeenThat/20220706_EdgeMLSeries_EdgeImpulse_Munich_Day2/README.md

 ### FOMO - faster objects, more objects
 * computer vision: either image classification, or object detection (also shows the bounding boxes to show where something is located)
 * problem: traditional object detection models are poorly suited to MCUs
-* object detection: creates several bounding boxes and then extracting the one which can find your object -> this consumes a lot of ressources
+* object detection: creates several bounding boxes and then extracting the one which can find your object -> this consumes a lot of resources
 * [check] MobileNet and Yolo
 * based on MobileNet architecture: ultra fast: 60 fps on RPi class, 30 fps on Cortex M7
 * extremely fast to detect objects and count them (segmentation is needed for that)